resistics/resistics/docs/source/tutorial/recap-and-deeper-dive.rst

 Window selector
 ~~~~~~~~~~~~~~~

-The :class:`~resistics.calculators.windowSelector.WindowSelector` class is a key component of resistics.
+The :class:`~resistics.window.selector.WindowSelector` class is a key component of resistics.
 Before processing time windows (and their respective spectra) to calculate transfer function estimates, the windows to use have to be selected.
-The :class:`~resistics.calculators.windowSelector.WindowSelector` class is the how windows are selected.
+The :class:`~resistics.window.selector.WindowSelector` class is the how windows are selected.

 Below are a few scenarios under which windows might have to be selected: